Cecilia Chiang: Career

 However, over time, The Mandarin began to attract loyal customers.
 Journalist C. Y. Lee, who had just written The Flower Drum Song, about San Francisco's Forbidden City Nightclub, became a regular and brought many friends.
 One day, Vic Bergeron (founder of Trader Vic's) came to the restaurant with Herb Caen, who immediately began to popularize the restaurant in his newspaper column.
 With the restaurant's new, overnight success, Chiang decided to remain in San Francisco.
 She separated from her husband (they never divorced) and brought her two children, May and Philip, to live with her in Saint Francis Wood.
 She was the first non-white resident of the neighborhood, and was admitted by the homeowner association only after they learned that she was from an upper-class background in China.
 In 1968, she relocated the restaurant to a 300-seat location in Ghirardelli Square, which required a multimillion-dollar investment.
 Chiang was known for entertaining VIP guests in the dining room, wearing fancy gowns and expensive jewelry.
 The San Francisco Culinary Workers' Union called the location a "sweatshop", which prompted Chiang to sue them for libel.
 She won the suit in the late 1970s.

-Chiang opened a second Mandarin in Beverly Hills, California in 1975.
+Chiang opened a second Mandarin in Beverly Hills, California, in 1975.
 She handed over control of that restaurant to her son Philip in the 1980s.

 Chiang sold The Mandarin in 1991, and it closed in 2006.

 Influences

 Chiang is often credited with having introduced San Francisco, and the United States, to a more authentic version of Mandarin cuisine.
 Saveur credited Chiang with "introducing regional Chinese cooking to America."

 Chuck Williams of Williams Sonoma, who enjoyed the Mandarin's "beggar's chicken" dish (a whole stuffed chicken), introduced James Beard, who became a friend and learned about northern Chinese cuisine from Chiang.
 Alice Waters, who had just opened Chez Panisse in Berkeley, California, learned Chinese cooking from Chiang, and the two became lifelong friends.
-Waters said that what Chiang did to popularize Chinese cuisine in America is what Julia Child (who Chiang also taught) did for French Cuisine.
+Waters said that what Chiang did to popularize Chinese cuisine in America is what Julia Child (whom Chiang also taught) did for French cuisine.
 Waters, Chiang, and Marion Cunningham took a several-month tour of Europe in 1978 to sample as many of the best restaurants as they could.
 George Chen, a founder of the city's Betelenut and Shanghai 1930 (now closed, as are his other ventures, Long Life Noodle Co. and Xanadu), waited tables for Chiang at the Mandarin in the 1970s.
 Others who were influenced by Chiang include Jeremiah Tower, and the food editor of Sunset Magazine.

 In a panel hosted by Colin McEnroe, in response to a question from an audience member, Alice Waters said that she wanted her last meal on earth to be shark fin soup cooked by Chiang.
 The comment became a viral sensation, eventually leading the Humane Society International to obtain a pledge from Waters that she would never again eat the dish.